 As the series progresses, Pete’s personality is becoming a bit more complex.
 In “Sam’s Mom”, Pete lies about having a girlfriend in an effort to thrawt attention from his real crush on Alberta.
 He then proceeds to adopt a fake girlfriend in Nancy to prove his lie to be true, even deceiving Alberta that Pete and Nancy are in fact in real couple.
 In “Jay’s Friends”, his roommate, Sasappis, asks him to tone the everpresent cheeriness down and Pete does more than comply.
 He does a complete 180 and presents a more dreary, constantly brooding persona.
 While it is not clear that Pete does this to oblige with Sasappis request due to his tendency to be loyal, or to teach him a lesson about attitude, or if this is just a part of Pete he has yet to put on display, it is clear that there is much more to him than what meets the eye.

-In life, Peter Martino, a child of divorce, was a devoted husband and father, licensed travel agent and scout leader of a girl’s troop.
+Born in either 1944, or 1945, Peter Martino, a child of divorce, was a devoted husband and father, licensed travel agent and scout leader of a girl’s troop.
 He enjoyed adventures and spending time with his family and friends.
 At the time of his untimely demise, had been married to his wife, Carol, for 16 years, and had one child, a daughter named Laura.
 He was deeply knowledgeable about the outdoors and loved nature and camping.
 He possessed various skills such as archery and knot tying and knew a lot about movies and tv shows, especially those that were popular during the 80s.
 He loved sports and followed at least three of them- basketball, baseball, and tennis.
 He also was a bit of a nerd who enjoyed Star Trek and playing Dungeons and Dragons.

 Pete also enjoyed bowling because “you never break a sweat, you do it with friends and you get to high-five all of your opponents all the time!”
 He also sustained a neck injury while bowling stating that he slipped, fell and hit his throat on a bowling ball.